Bean6754/akjv/README.md

-# TODO: The actual work.
-I still need to add the changes. .__.

 ## This is a fork to use the Cambridge KJV (Authorised King James Version) instead of the Oxford KJV.

 As I am from the United Kingdom the King James Version of the Bible is held under Crown Copyright so I may not distribute the KJV in the United Kingdom without permission from the Cambridge University Press. *BUT* as this is not a printed-copy and GitHub is most likely held on an international server I can *technically* do this..
 I think..